karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 ## Overview

 ### What is LuaFormatter ?
-LuaFormatter is a code formatter which helps to style a code in Lua scripts which will also help in easy integration with various code editors.
+LuaFormatter is a code formatter for Lua scripts inspired by clang-format.
+It also integrates easily in various code editors.

 ### Project Idea
 Formatter style the lua scripts according to the configuration value set to it.
-But before this project LuaFormatter doesn't check if the configuration values make sense before using it i.e, validation of configuration values.
+But before this project LuaFormatter doesn't check if the configuration values make sense before using it i.e, validation of configuration values.Some configuration with validation error:
+ * Domain validation `column_limit : -5 ` , `column_table_limit : 0` , `indent_width : -2`

 So, originally the project was aimed at the following:
  * Building the Validators for each of the configuration fields.